peranders/ojet-ws/README.md

 ## Part 3: CRUD and Master Detail using Oracle JET

 Now, we are going to create som master detail views and crud functionality.
-We are going to put that in the "Custiomer" tab.
+We are going to put that in the "Customer" tab.
 First change the name of the tab from Customer to CRUD by modifying the navData section in the  appController.js file:
 ```js #button { border: none; }
 // Navigation setup
 var navData = [